Error323/smartmeter/README.md

       --input INPUT    Read data from file, for testing --output OUTPUT  File to write output to --verbose        Print debug info to screen
-      --kwh1 KWH1      Price of a kWh at day tariff --kwh2 KWH2      Price of a kWh at night tariff --gas GAS        Price of a cubic meter of gas (m3)
+      --kwh1 KWH1      Price of a kWh at night tariff --kwh2 KWH2      Price of a kWh at day tariff --gas GAS        Price of a cubic meter of gas (m3) --port PORT      Serial port to read from

 ### Program Output ###
 The program writes averaged data from the device to file every 5 min consisting